NinesStack/nmesos/README.md

  - Service configuration in Yaml format.
  - Dryrun mode
- - Auto update (scale up instances and resources if needed)
+ - Auto detect changes between yaml and Singularity request (scale up instances and resources if needed)
  - [CLI tool](cli/)
  - [Integration with SBT](sbt-plugin/)(optional)
+ - Scheduled jobs

 # Usage

 ### Release a service

-The following command will read [example-project.yml](sbt-plugin/example-project/example-project.yml) and try to release the latest tag in the dev environment.
+The following command will read [example-service.yml](docs/examples/example-service.yml) and try to release the latest tag in the dev environment.

-To release a service difined in `./example-service.yml`:

 ```
 nmesos release example-service --environment dev --tag latest
 ```

+To know more about the yml format check the [yml examples](docs/examples)

 # Getting Started with the CLI tool